Original Medicare (Parts A & B): Outpatient Hospital Services

 Details on how to apply

 Medicare covers many diagnostic and treatment services received as an outpatient from a Medicare-certified hospital.
-Generally, your loved one pays 20% of the Medicare-approved amount for provider services.
+Generally, the member pays 20% of the Medicare-approved amount for provider services.
 They may pay more for services they receive in a hospital outpatient setting than they'll pay for the same care in a provider's office.

 In addition to the amount they pay the provider, they'll also usually pay the hospital a copay for each service they receive in a hospital outpatient setting (except for certain preventive services that don't have a copay).
 In most cases, the copay cannot be more than the Part A hospital stay deductible for each service.
 The Part B deductible applies, except for certain preventive services.

-If your loved one gets hospital outpatient services in a critical access hospital, the copay may be higher and may exceed the Part A hospital stay deductible.
+If the member gets hospital outpatient services in a critical access hospital, the copay may be higher and may exceed the Part A hospital stay deductible.

 Medically necessary services in the outpatient department of a hospital for diagnosis or treatment of an illness or injury are covered.